groupdocs-watermark/GroupDocs.Watermark-Docs/net/developer-guide/basic-usage/add-text-or-image-watermark.md

 url: watermark/net/add-text-or-image-watermark
 title: Add text or image watermark
 weight: 3
-description: ""
+description: GroupDocs.Watermark allows to add watermark and save resultant document.
+It is capable to add watermark to image or documents.
-keywords:
+keywords: add watermark, add watermark to image
 productName: GroupDocs.Watermark for .NET
 hideChildren: True
 ---
 GroupDocs.Watermark allows to add watermarks and save resultant document.
+It is capable to add watermark to image or documents.
 Full list of supported document formats can be found [here]({{< ref "watermark/net/getting-started/supported-document-formats.md" >}}).
 You may add text and image watermarks to the documents from local disk and from streams.

 ## Add a text watermark